 A boat tour up Princess Louisa Inlet from the Sunshine Coast in British Columbia is something you never forget.
 The inlet is one of British Columbia’s gems and the only true example of fjordland on the Pacific Coast.

-A visit to the inlet to see its world-class scenery was on my wish list when I moved to Vancouver.
+A visit to Princess Louisa Inlet to see its world-class scenery was on my wish list when I moved to Vancouver.
 When I finally got the chance to go with my husband as a guest of Sunshine Coast Tours I wasn’t disappointed.